auth-global/self-documenting-cryptography/design-documents/g3pb2.md

-The Global Password Prehash Protocol (G3P) version 2 (G3Pb2) is a slow password hash and key derivation function based on HMAC-SHA256 and blowfish, using slightly modified variants of PBKDF2, HKDF, and bcrypt in order to better support self-documenting cryptography.
+The Global Password Prehash Protocol (G3P) version 2 (G3Pb2) is a slow password hash and key derivation function based on HMAC-SHA256 and blowfish, using variants of PBKDF2, HKDF, and bcrypt that have been minimally modified in order to better support self-documenting cryptography.
+Also, the G3P is explicitly designed to support keying end-to-end encryption (E2EE) off of the password, so long as the G3P is deployed as a client-side prehash.

-In this context, self-documenting cryptography aims to make password hashes and comparable authentication materials to be _traceable_ or _useless_ after they have been stolen by an evesdropper, Eve.
+In this context, self-documenting cryptography aims to make password hashes[^comparable-to-hashes] _traceable_ or _useless_ after they have been stolen by an evesdropper, Eve.

 Let's say Alice is an IT administrator works for Acme Corporation, Inc. The basic idea is to add "this password is for Acme Corporation, Inc." as a tag